Nishapur: Saffarids/Samanids/Seljuks

 In 873, the Tahirids were replaced by the Saffarids.
 Saffarids expanded their sphere of influence through the north of Khurasan and also in south towards Sistan.
-In late 875, the Saffarid amir Ya'qub returned to Sistan, a former Tahirid soldier, Ahmad ibn Abdallah al-Khujistani removed the Saffarid governor and had the khutba recited, recognizing Tahirid authority.
+In late 875, the Saffarid Amir Ya'qub returned to Sistan.
+A former Tahirid soldier, Ahmad ibn Abdallah al-Khujistani, removed the Saffarid governor and had the khutba recited, recognizing Tahirid authority.
 According to the Tarikh-i Bayhaq, written by Ibn Funduq, many of Nishapur's ulama were killed by al-Khujistani.
 The Saffarids also made Nishapur their capital and rebuilt the Tahirid palace.
 In 900, Ismail Samani defeated the Saffarids and was made governor of Nishapur.
 The Samanids had been placed in power in Transoxiana by Caliph Al-Ma'mun, and ruled first from Samarqand and then moved to Bukhara.
 After defeating the Saffarids, their "empire", with nominal sanction from the Abbasids, extended from India to Iraq, making Nishapur a provincial capital.
 Khurasan was thus an international entrepôt, with merchants coming not only from Iraq, India and Egypt, but also from Russia; additionally, Vikings came from Scandinavia to trade with the Bulghars and Khazars on the Caspian Sea.

 A modern reconstruction of Nishapur in the Middle Ages shown in the edited version of the book History of Nishapur held in the National Library of Iran.

 Nishapur occupies an important strategic position astride the old Silk Road that linked Anatolia and the Mediterranean Sea with China.
 On the Silk Road, Nishapur has often defined the flexible frontier between the Iranian plateau and Central Asia.
 The town derived its name from its reputed founder, the Sassanian king Shapur I, who is said to have established it in the third century CE.
 Nearby are the turquoise mines that supplied the world with turquoise for at least two millennia.

-It became an important town in the Greater Khorasan region but subsequently declined in significance until a revival in its fortunes in the 9th century under the Tahirid dynasty, when the glazed ceramics of Nishapur formed an important item of trade to the west.
+It became an important town in the Khorasan region but subsequently declined in significance until a revival in its fortunes in the 9th century under the Tahirid dynasty, when the glazed ceramics of Nishapur formed an important item of trade to the west.
 For a time Nishapur rivaled Baghdad or Cairo: Toghrül, the first ruler of the Seljuk dynasty, made Nishapur his residence in 1038 and proclaimed himself sultan there, but it declined thereafter, as Seljuk fortunes were concentrated in the west.
 Nishapur was sacked by the Oghuz Turks in 1154, killing 30,000 people.
 Nishapur suffered several earthquakes in the twelfth and thirteenth centuries.